Terms and Conditions

 11. Limitation of Liability

-(c) Subject to (a) and (b) above the Company’s total liability to the Customer in respect of all other losses arising under or in connection with the contract, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, shall in no circumstances exceed £250,000 (two hundred and fifty thousand pounds).
+(c) Subject to (a) and (b) above the Company’s total liability to the Customer in respect of all other losses arising under or in connection with the contract, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, shall be limited to the amount actually paid by the Customer to the Company for the goods and/or services provided.

 (d) Except as expressly stated in these Conditions, the Company does not give any representation, warranties or undertakings in relation to the goods.
 Any representation, condition or warranty which might be implied or incorporated into these Conditions by statute, common law or otherwise is excluded to the fullest extent permitted by law.
 In particular, the Company will not be responsible for ensuring that the goods are suitable for the Customer’s purposes.